 vRealize Suite Lifecycle Manager 2.0 content management allows the bulk release of content spanning different types where vSphere, vRealize Operations Manager, and vRealize Automation are deployed in one request.
 It provides an advanced filter option on the content type that is established from a specific content endpoint.

-Multi contents will be selected as part of multi release request.
+Multi contents are selected as part of a multi release request.
 Failure to deploy one of the selected contents, will not roll back deployed contents which are part of that request.

 - On the left pane, select .

 - Expand the Filter Applied tree.

 - Under the Content Filter section, you can filter by Tag, Type, Endpoint, and Policy to get to a subset of the content you want to view and deploy.

 This section lists the Content category based on the content type.